 \subsubsection{Security}

 DroidLab ensures that the user is protected from both outside attacks and malicious applications.
-We identified three high risk points in the architecture.
+We identified a number of high risk points in the architecture.

-Framework and plugin integrity

-We rely on Android Play Store's security measures to guarantee that nor the nor the framework or the plugins code can be compromised.
-Both the framework and the plugins can be downloaded from the Play Store through the Google Play Store application.
+We rely on Android Play Store's security measures to guarantee that neither the framework nor the plugin codes can be compromised.
+Both the framework and the plugins can be downloaded from the Play Store.
 This ensures that no third party application will be able to use the same package name on the device.
-Android user management system ensures code integrity: DroidLab isn't more fragile than any Android application.
+The Android user management system ensures code integrity; thus, DroidLab isn't more fragile than any Android application.

-Application download from the server

-An attacker could compromise the DroidLab client by pushing an application to the client that either has altered quotas and permissions, or contains code that was not checked and compiled on the DroidLab server.
-To prevent such an intrusion, every application and accompanying resource descriptor is signed by the DroidLab's asymmetrical key.
+An attacker could compromise though the DroidLab client by pushing to the client an application that either has altered quotas and permissions, or contains code that was not checked and compiled on the DroidLab server.
+To prevent such an intrusion, every application and accompanying resource descriptor is signed by DroidLab's asymmetrical key.
 The application has the public key compiled inside itself.
-This signature is checked every time the application's is loaded from local storage.
+This signature is checked every time the application is loaded from local storage.

-Malicious applications

-Applications are written in Java, compiled by the server and sent to the client.
+Applications are written in Java, compiled by the server, and sent to the client.
 To make sure the client framework has full control over the application, only a limited set of the Java language can be used.
 Developers are limited to java.lang, java.util and java.math packages, excluding threading, Timer and class loading.
-Developers are allowed to use DroidLab's interfaces package but cannot reference any class from the framework.
+Developers are allowed to use DroidLab's interfaces package, but cannot reference any class from the framework.
 Source code is checked for these imports and compiled without any external library.
 This ensures that applications can not reach outside of the designated sandbox.

-Inter-component communication

-Our solution uses intents to communicate on the device between the different components.
-Android permissions are defined and enforced for these intents limiting senders and receivers of the intent to the trusted components of the client (framework and plugins).
-It is up to the user to keep his device safe, any installed Android application has to be authorized, permissions granted manually.
+Finally, DroidLab uses intents to communicate on the device between the different components.
+Android permissions are defined and enforced for these intents, limiting senders and receivers of the intent to the trusted components of the client (framework and plugins).
+It is up to the user to keep his device safe, any installed Android application has to be authorized, and permissions have to be granted manually.

 \subsubsection{Privacy}

 One of the main user concerns is privacy.
-Such a framework can be successful only if the users can be certain that the data shared through the application doesn't violate their privacy.
+A crowd-sourcing framework can be successful only if the users can be certain that the data shared through the application doesn't violate their privacy.
 The required level of privacy varies from person to person, and DroidLab is designed to allow different levels of privacy.

 The common basis of privacy is device anonymity.
 Each device generates a unique identifier and every data is associated to that identifier.
-Identifier is independent of any other device or user identifier.
+The identifier is independent of any other device or user identifier.
 That means that if a user reinstalls the application, the two installations will have different identifiers and cannot be associated.
 As the framework only handles the task of storing log lines generated by the applications, other privacy issues are taken in account on the plugin level.
-We design every plugin with user's privacy in mind.
+We design every plugin with user privacy in mind.
 Permissions defined by the plugins are designed in a way to accommodate different privacy needs.

 Log files have to be stored on the external storage, as most current phones have limited internal storage available.
 These files can be read and altered by any application having permission to the SD card.
 To protect the sensitive information, we use a XOR symmetric key coding and sign the saved files.
 This guarantees integrity and privacy.
 Files will be uploaded through a secure channel either manually or automatically.
-In case of manual settings the user can review file's contents before deciding to delete or upload them.
+In case of manual settings the user can review file contents before deciding to delete or upload them.